Using Representation Expressiveness and Learnability to Evaluate Self-Supervised Learning Methods: Empirical Study

 \subsection{Can CLID be used to predict transfer performance?}

-As is pointed out by~\cite{vedantam2021empirical}, ImageNet accuracies are not completely correlated with other downstream classification tasks.
-As a result, we want to see if the proposed CLID predictor can help improve it.
-We collect 7 out-of-domain downstream classification tasks.
-For each domain, we compare the obtained ranking and compare it with the actual ranking on that domain.
+Here we investigate whether CLID can be a good predictor of the performance on downstream tasks.
+We collect 7 out-of-domain downstream visual classification tasks.
+For each domain, we compare the ranking of our SSL checkpoints induced by CLID, and the ranking induced by the actual test performance on that domain.
 We report the Kendall $\tau$ correlation score, which is consistent with the existing benchmarks on out-of-domain generalization~\citep{vedantam2021empirical}.

-First, we investigate the scenario where the ImageNet labels are not accessible (Table~\ref{tab:OOD_nolabel}).
+We first investigate the scenario where the ImageNet labels are not accessible (Table~\ref{tab:OOD_nolabel}).
 This is an extension of our previous scenario, and it is also a realistic assumption especially when the models are pretrained on web-scale data without clear annotations.
 We find that our CLID predictor is the best, even beating the W-CLID predictor.
 One reason is because the linear coefficients $\textbf{w}$ are obtained from regressing in the ImageNet domain, which might increase overfitting and hurt transfer.
 We also find that $-\mathcal{L}_{contrast}$ is not a good predictor, and a simple pretext task like rotation prediction already has reasonable performance even in transfer settings.

 In the second setting, we assume to have access to ImageNet labels (Table~\ref{tab:ood_with_label}) and explore whether transfer performance prediction can be improved using this additional information.
 We find that the ImageNet accuracies have pretty high correlation with the downstream tasks, with an average Kendall coefficients of 0.71.
-This is consistent with~\cite{vedantam2021empirical} as in-domain accuracy is a good predictor for out-of-domain performance.
 To integrate ImageNet performance information to each our competing predictors, we proceed as follows.
 Let $r_{pred}^i$ be the ranking of $i$-th checkpoint from the predictor, and $r_{img}^i$ be that from the ImageNet accuracy.
 We compute a joint ranking by computing the rank product, which is the geometric mean of these two ranks: